Erudika/scoold/README.md

 ## Slack integration

-Scoold **PRO** integrates with Slack on a number of levels.
+**PRO** Scoold Pro integrates with Slack on a number of levels.
 First, Scoold users can sign in with Slack.
 They can also use slash commands to search and post questions.
 Also Scoold can notify Slack users when they are mentioned on Scoold.
 Finally, Scoold allows you to map spaces to Slack workspaces or channels.
 By default, each Slack workspace (team) is mapped to a single Scoold space when people sign in with Slack.